 Differential equations in R

-package to solve the differential equations in R
+package to solve the differential equations in R. If you

 want to explore how this package works so that you can simulate the